 Determine where the assay is linear — and where it isn’t

-I used Analyse-It for many product development, product troubleshooting, and technology evaluation activities... your product was the easiest to use, was accurate, and produced publication ready reports.
+I used Analyse-it for many product development, product troubleshooting, and technology evaluation activities... your product was the easiest to use, was accurate, and produced publication ready reports.

 Stanley F. Cernosek, Ph.D.